hustcc/timeago.js/README.md

 You can see [locales](locales) dir for more locales.
 Please submit a GitHub pull request for corrections or additional languages, and add the locale key into `tests/locales_test.js`.

-# Contribution
+# 3. Contributions

-The website is base on [rmm5t/jquery-timeago](https://github.com/rmm5t/jquery-timeago) which is a nice and featured project but depends on jQuery.
+1. The website is base on [rmm5t/jquery-timeago](https://github.com/rmm5t/jquery-timeago) which is a nice and featured project but depends on jQuery.

+2. **locale translations**: The library need the locale translations.
+You can:

+ - Open an issue to write the locale translations, how to ? see [here](https://github.com/hustcc/timeago.js/blob/master/locales/en.js).
+ - Or pull a request, please **test** it before by exec `npm test` or `node tests/locales_test.js`.

-# LICENSE
+# 4. LICENSE

 MIT